olin/clubs/charters/Adventure-Club.md

 * Have fun!

 ## Officers and Roles
 Prime Minister of Adventure: The person who organizes events and money and things.
+Currently Charlie Weiss.
-Currently Charlie Weiss Other roles as requested.
+Other roles as requested.

 ## Transition Protocol